ruzickap/k8s-harbor/docs/part-08/README.md

 denied: requested access to the resource is denied
 ```

-* Guests are not allow to push anything into the projects.
+* Guests are not allow to push anything into the projects as you can see from
+  the error message: `denied: requested access to the resource is denied`.

 Add user `aduser03` on the project `my_rbac_test_project` as a Developer: